nhims2073/AnkoWatch-Ecommerce/README.md

 - **Manage Promotions**: Admin can create and manage promotional offers.
 - **Manage News**: Admin can add, update, or delete news articles.
 - **Manage Orders**: Admin can view and manage all customer orders.
-- **Revenue Statistics**: Admin can view and track revenue statistics.
+- **Revenue Statistics**: Admin can view, track revenue statistics and export as .csv file.

 ### User Functions:
 - **View Products**: Users can browse through all the products available in the system.